 Read more about common account lockout causes in detail.

-Steps to Find AD Account Lockout Source
+How to Find Out the AD Account Lockout Source?

 Follow the steps below to track locked out accounts and find the source of Active Directory account lockouts.
 If you already know the lockout account in question, you can start directly from step 5 (to track the source).